Kah0ona/re-val/README.md

 Provides a neat API on various detail levels through re-frame subscriptions and re-frame events.

+This library ships with a demo folder, which will be run when running `lein dev` (or when figwheel starts)

 ## Development Mode

 ### Start Cider from Emacs: